The Sneaky Ways Grocery Stores Hijack Your Brain

 The sugary cereals are perfectly placed where little hands can reach, while the boring, less exciting stuff is banished to the upper shelves where toddlers rarely look.

 This is why you see toddlers sprawled on the floor screaming for Froot Loops… because they can see them.
-(Which, by the way, are all the same flavor.
-Look it up.
-You’ve been lied to.)

 Ah, the samples.
 I love samples.
 My two little boys love samples.
 Those tiny cups of frozen pizza, the thimble of soup, the weary lady handing out entire Clif Bars because she’s done for the day.